LedgerIntegrations/SigVerify/README.md

    ```
 5. Execute 'docker-compose up -d' in the `sigVerify-backend` terminal.
 6. Open a second terminal, navigate to `sigVerify-frontend`, and execute 'npm run dev' in the terminal.
 Then, navigate to the outputted localhost URL.
-7. For current development and testing, switch XUMM's advanced setting to use XRPL test node: `wss://testnet.xrpl-labs.com`.
+7. For current development and testing, switch Xaman's advanced setting to use XRPL test node: `wss://testnet.xrpl-labs.com`.
 The XRPL backend web socket is already pre-configured to the XRPL testnet: `wss://s.altnet.rippletest.net:51233` for you.